 During her career, Jo has developed plays which introduce older audiences of differing cultural backgrounds which was invaluable when delivering intergenerational work with funding from Arts Council England and Heritage Lottery.
-Jo has had huge success winning funding bids for Immediate Theatre, including large contracts of over £300,000, resulting in a turnover of £850,000, employing 14 full time staff, freelancers and trainees.
+She has had huge success winning funding bids for Immediate, including large contracts of over £300,000, resulting in a turnover of £850,000.
 This reputation was recognised widely, with Jo winning awards for excellence from the Learning Trust and National Social Care & Health projects.
-With Immediate Theatre, Jo conceived the EbYT model, providing sustained arts activities in the most deprived areas of Hackney, and has also led on Theatre Pathways, tackling inequality for BAME young people seeking a career in the arts.
+With Immediate, Jo conceived the EbYT model, providing sustained arts activities in the most deprived areas of Hackney, and has also led on Theatre Pathways, tackling inequality for BAME young people seeking a career in the arts.

 Charmain started working with Immediate Theatre in 1999.
 She initially became Project Coordinator for the Meet the Parents project in 2004.
 Her extensive experience of sex and relationship training has made this one of our most successful projects and the project is still up and running in schools across the borough today.
 Charmain is a level 1 and level 2 accredited tutor and has taught in a diverse range of educational settings across Hackney, for over 18 years.

 She recently stepped into the role of Participation Manager, taking on the management of the Estate-based Youth Theatres, the cornerstone of Immediate’s work within the community.
 Charmain has many strings to her bow and works across numerous projects for the company as well as being the Safeguarding Deputy.
 She is an extremely dedicated member of staff, so much so that we find it difficult to get her on annual leave!
 You will always spot Charmain from the crowd, with her amazingly polished nails and larger-than-life earrings!